toolleeo/cli-apps/README.md

 Tools for managing files and directories.

-* [backdown](https://github.com/Canop/backdown) - Safely and ergonomically remove duplicate files
 * [Brash](https://github.com/zakariagatter/brash) - CLI Trash Manager in Pure Bash.
-* [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
 * [conan](https://github.com/mirage/conan) - Find clue about the type of the file.
-* [czkawka](https://qarmin.github.io/czkawka/) - Remove unnecessary files from your computer
-* [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames, it replaces characters like spaces with standard equivalents, it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
-* [Dext](https://github.com/AfzGit/dext) - (Directories by Extensions) is a script that moves (or copies) files of the same extension into a folder.
 * [doppelganger](https://github.com/witchard/doppelganger) - Save and load your shell environment to create doppelganger shells!
 * [dtrx](https://brettcsmith.org/2007/dtrx/) - (Do The Right eXtraction) aims at taking "all the hassle out of extracting archives"; allows to use one command to extract archives in different formats, recursive extraction (files into file) and extracts files into dedicated directories.
-* [FClones](https://github.com/pkolaczk/fclones) - Efficient Duplicate File Finder.
 * [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
 Written in Rust.
-* [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.
 * [file-type-cli](https://github.com/sindresorhus/file-type-cli) - Detect the file type of a file or stdin.
 * [Findpick](https://github.com/thingsiplay/findpick) - General purpose file picker combining "find" command with a fuzzy finder.
 * [ForkFS](https://github.com/SUPERCILEX/forkfs) - ForkFS allows you to sandbox a process's changes to your file system.